 What is retargeting

 Retargeting helps you reach out to those exact people who visited your landing pages or website by targeting those audiences exclusively in your paid campaigns.
-Retargeting works on advertising platforms such as Facebook and Google.
-Retargeting will show ads to web visitors regardless of their initial source.
+It works on advertising platforms such as Facebook and Google.
+Furthermore, retargeting will show ads to web visitors regardless of their initial source.

 For instance, you could launch retargeting campaigns to traffic from any of the paid traffic sources.
 Or you could retarget to all the visitors of your website or landing pages (including organic traffic).